sum1won/summod/README.md

 (New Spell) Blessing of Limne: const 6, W4, 10 gems, mass-forge spell to produce Amulets of the Fish

 ##### Pelagia, Pearl Kings
-Sideraspists slightly improved.

 (New Spell) Blessing of Limne: const 6, W4, 10 gems, mass-forge spell to produce Amulets of the Fish

 ##### Oceania, Coming of the Capricorns

-Minotaurs given Gore while underwater
+Ichtytaurs: 40->35 gold, +gore attack while underwater

-Capricorns 360 gold->330

-Capricorns get blood magic

-New summons:

-Angelfish:  A1W1N3, 100%AW, +1A on land, +1 W on water.
-Conj 7, N3W3 caster requirement, 40 gem flying summon, UW only

-Devilfish:  W2E2B3 demonkraken, UW only, Blood 7, 50 slaves, B3W3 caster requirement, uw only

-Demonshark: Berserking 3 attack amphibious demon summon, research 4, 13 blood slaves
+Capricorns 360->330 gold, +E1/-W1 pathboost on land, +small chance of a blood random.

+(New Spell) Contact Angelfish: conj 7, N3W3, 40 gems, UW only, (A1W2N3 +1.0AW, +1A/-1W on land, flyer)

+(New Spell) Contact Devilfish: blood 7, B3W3, 50 slaves, UW only, (W1E1B3 demon-kraken, aquatic)

+(New Spell) Bind Shark Fiends: blood 4, 13 slaves, (demon-shark, berserking, 3 attacks, amphibious)

+(New Spell) Feeding Frenzy: thau 4, N2B1, 2 gems, UW only, battlefield-wide animal and demon berserk

+(New Spell) Sharknado: blood 9, B5W3, 40 slaves, UW only, summons 10++ Shark Fiends

 ##### Therodos, Telkhine Spectre
 Popkill scales with growth/death scales.
 Still ~0.5 at G0, but ~0.8 at D3 and ~0.2 at G3